Here’s an overview of SEO versus Google Ads.

 Unlike SEO, Google Ads allows businesses to pay their way to the top of results instead of through organic searches.
 This is an ideal way to promote your business if you’re just starting out and haven’t established an SEO presence with Google, as well as to publicize announcements, sales, or campaigns.

-While Google Ads may be a workaround to the first page of search results, you should know how it works and when best to integrate Google Ads in your marketing plan.
+While Google Ads may be a workaround to the first page of search results, you should know how it works and when best to integrate Google Ads in your digital marketing plan.